dominant-strategies/quai-docusaurus/docs/learn/advanced-introduction/hierarchical-structure/hierarchical-structure.md

 ### Prime

-The highest tier of the hierarchy is Prime.
-The single Prime chain is mined by all miners, and has a high difficulty in order to ensure a high security guarantee behind each block.
-The Prime Chain is a header chain used exclusively to coordinate sub networks, and does not maintain any state.
-There are no accounts or transactions on the Prime chain.
+The highest tier of the hierarchy is prime.
+The single prime chain is mined by all miners, and has a high difficulty in order to ensure a high security guarantee behind each block.
+The prime Chain is a header chain used exclusively to coordinate sub networks, and does not maintain any state.
+There are no accounts or transactions on the prime chain.

 ### Region

-Quai's single Prime chain organizes many Region chains, which are the second level of the hierarchy.
-With N Region chains, each Region chain will contain approximately 1/Nth of the total network hashrate.
-Through merged mining, Region chains are periodically hash linked to the Prime chain (and thus the remainder of the network).
-Quai Network's initial structure consists of 3 Region chains: Cyprus, Paxos, and Hydra.
-Similar to the Prime chain, Region chains do not carry any state, and exist exclusively to coordinate Zone chains.
+Quai's single prime chain organizes many region chains, which are the second level of the hierarchy.
+With N region chains, each region chain will contain approximately 1/Nth of the total network hashrate.
+Through merged mining, region chains are periodically hash linked to the prime chain (and thus the remainder of the network).
+Quai Network's initial structure consists of 3 region chains: Cyprus, Paxos, and Hydra.
+Similar to the prime chain, region chains do not carry any state, and exist exclusively to coordinate zone chains.

 ### Zone

-The bottom level of the hierarchy is Zone.
-Each of Quai's Region chains coordinate many Zone chains.
-Similar to Region chains, Zone chains are hash linked to dominant Prime/Region blocks through merged mining.
-Quai's initial structure consists of 9 Zone chains: Cyprus 1-3, Paxos 1-3, and Hydra 1-3.
-Zone chains are the only type of chain in Quai Network that maintain state and process transactions.
-Each Zone chain is a single execution thread, making all of Quai Network a [composable multithreaded execution environment](/learn/advanced-introduction/multithreaded-execution.md).
+The bottom level of the hierarchy is zone.
+Each of Quai's region chains coordinate many zone chains.
+Similar to region chains, zone chains are hash linked to dominant prime/region blocks through merged mining.
+Quai's initial structure consists of 9 zone chains: Cyprus 1-3, Paxos 1-3, and Hydra 1-3. zone chains are the only type of chain in Quai Network that maintain state and process transactions.
+Each zone chain is a single execution thread, making all of Quai Network a [composable multithreaded execution environment](/learn/advanced-introduction/multithreaded-execution.md).

 ## Hash Linked References